Shift3/boilerplate-client-angular/README.md

 Deploying to AWS requires having AWS credentials on the machine.
 The script is set to look for a default AWS profile named `shift3`.
 Once the AWS sandbox setup has been taken care of by Terraform, the deployment is done via `npm run deploy:staging`.

 ## Development

+### Template Repository

+This project is configured as a [template repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#about-repository-templates).
+It creates one commit in the new project based on the template instead of the entire original boilerplate history.

 ### Initializing the Project